Autonomous Republic of Crimea: Demographics

-ethnic Ukrainian population in Crimea speaks Russian as their first language.
-The only exception are Crimean Tatars, of whom 93% speak the Crimean Tatar language natively, while 5,9% speak Russian.
+ethnic Ukrainian population in Crimea spoke Russian as their first language.
+The only exception were Crimean Tatars, of whom 93% spoke the Crimean Tatar language natively, while 5,9% spoke Russian.
 The exact linguistic composition was as follows:

 Government and administration

 Executive power in the Autonomous Republic of Crimea was exercised by the Council of Ministers of Crimea, headed by a Chairman, appointed and dismissed by the Supreme Council of Crimea, with the consent of the President of Ukraine.
 Though not an official body, the Mejlis of the Crimean Tatar People could address grievances to the Ukrainian central government, the Crimean government, and international bodies.

 An administrative reform, enacted by the Verkhovna Rada on 17 July 2020, envisages redivision of the Autonomous Republic of Crimea into 10 enlarged raions (districts), into which cities (municipalities) of republican significance will be absorbed.
 Originally the reform was delayed until return of the peninsula under Ukrainian control, but it came into effect on 7 September 2023.
 Since the reform, the following are the subdivisions of the republic: